ideacrew/gluedb/12_31_notifier_exemptions.md

    1. assistance_change.rb - triggers no kinds of termination
    2. active_renewal.rb - triggers no kinds of termination
    3. cobra_reinstate.rb - triggers no kinds of termination
-   1. dependent_add.rb - triggers no kinds of termination
+   4. dependent_add.rb - triggers no kinds of termination
-   2. initial_enrollment.rb - triggers no kinds of termination
+   5. initial_enrollment.rb - triggers no kinds of termination
-   3. passive_renewal.rb - triggers no kinds of termination
+   6. passive_renewal.rb - triggers no kinds of termination
+   7.  plan_change.rb - can't happen at end of year, must happen during the year
+   8.  plan_change_dependent_add.rb - can't happen at end of year, must happen during the year
+   9.  plan_change_dependent_drop.rb - can't happen at end of year, must happen during the year
-   4. terminate_policy_with_earlier_date.rb - not possible for the termination date to be the same as the latest possible termination date (which is the end of the year)
+   10. terminate_policy_with_earlier_date.rb - not possible for the termination date to be the same as the latest possible termination date (which is the end of the year)
-   5. reinstate.rb - doesn't execute termination logic
+   11. reinstate.rb - triggers no kinds of termination
+   12. reselection_of_existing_coverage.rb - triggers no kinds of termination
-   6. cobra_new_policy_reinstate.rb - cobra doesn't apply to IVL
+   13. cobra_new_policy_reinstate.rb - cobra doesn't apply to IVL
-   7.  cobra_new_policy_switchover.rb - cobra doesn't apply to IVL
+   14. cobra_new_policy_switchover.rb - cobra doesn't apply to IVL